 - Towing capacity – up to 2,500kg

-The Kia EV9 is a big car with an even bigger list of talents – it's powerful, well-built and absolutely enormous inside.
+The Kia EV9 is a big car with an even bigger list of talents.
+It's powerful, well-built and absolutely enormous inside.
 It's upright and boxy like a traditional off-roader, but the styling details help it look bang up to date.
 The cabin sells itself with a modern dual-screen infotainment setup and plush materials, but the most impressive feature is simply the sheer amount of space available.
 Tall adults can fit in all three rows, leaving a boot that's still larger than most family hatchbacks – or you can fold the seats to turn the EV9 into an electric van.

 Search used Kia electric cars or read our Kia EV9 review